Discordi0/Practice/HBT/Skills Assessment/Working with IDS IPS - Snort.md

 ![](../../Img/Pasted%20image%2020250615150711.png)

 We can see that in the last line there is a XX.
+We need to replace this with 17 because the hexadecimal representation of the RC4 encryption is 0x17. (as i see it, in the rules the 0x part doesn't go).